openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 To see all command line options available for the NOPE tool, you can run it with the `--help` argument.

+### Standard Mode
+Prometheus queries are sourced from the `netobserv_prometheus_queries.yaml` file within the `scripts/queries/` directory by default - check out that file to see what data the NOPE tool is collecting.
+Note this can be overriden with the `--yaml-file` flag to run other queries from within other files.

+Gathered data can be tied to specific UUIDs and/or Jenkins jobs using specific flags - see the below section for more information.
+You can also tie a run to a Jira ticket if applicable using the `--jira` flag.

+If no Elasticsearch server is available to be uploaded to, a raw JSON file will be written to the `data/` directory in the project - note this directory will be created automatically if it does not already exist.
+You can also explictily dump data to a JSON file rather than upload to Elasticsearch with the `--dump` flag.

+### Upload Mode
+Data that has been dumped to a JSON file, either due to an issue with Elasticsearch of done explicitly, can be uploaded to Elasticsearch later using the NOPE tool's Upload mode.
+Note that the specified JSON file must be in the `data/` directory.
+Also, you do not need to be connected to an OpenShift cluster if you are running in Upload mode.

+### Baseline Mode
-Note that if you are running the NOPE tool in Upload mode by passing the `--upload-file` flag all other flags will be ignored.
-You do not need to be connected to an OpenShift cluster if you are running in Upload mode.
+The NOPE tool can also be used for fetching and uploading baselines on a workload-by-workload basis by running it in Baseline mode.
+Fetching is based on workloads and ISO timestamps - for a given workload, the NOPE tool will fetch the latest baseline present on the specified Elasticsearch server and dump the UUID of that baseline to a `baseline.json` file in the `data/` directory.
+Uploading is based on UUID - the NOPE tool will gather data about the test run on the specified UUID and create a new baseline document in Elasticsearch.
+Note you do not need to be connected to an OpenShift cluster if you are running in Baseline mode.

 ## Fetching metrics using Touchstone
 NetObserv metrics uploaded to Elasticsearch can be fetched using `touchstone` tool provided by [benchmark-comparison](https://github.com/cloud-bulldozer/benchmark-comparison).
 Once you have Touchstone set up, you can run it with any given UUID using the `netobserv_touchstone_statistics_config.json` file in the `queries/` directory under `scripts/`